recaptimedev-archive/RecapTime-ProbotAppDocs/README.md

 >
 > This documentation repository is currently **WORK IN PROGRESS** so your output and help in improving the documentation is an big thanks from us!

+## Contributing to Documentation project

+See `CODE_OF_CONDUCT.md` and [Contribution guidelines and help](https://probot-docs.recaptime.tk/help/contributon) for details before proceeding.
+Alternatively, you can